-You can protect your eyes from injury at home by following these tips:
+You can help protect your eyes from injury at home by following these tips:

-Make sure the edges of furnishing and home fixtures have no sharp edges.
+- Make sure the edges of furniture and home fixtures have no sharp edges.

-Be careful when opening bottles for wine or carbonated drinks.
+- Be careful when opening bottles of wine or carbonated drinks.

 Follow these tips to help keep your eyes safe: